tfredrich/RestApiTutorial.com/content/advanced/_index.md

 ![7 Pillars](images/seven_pillars.jpeg "Seven Pillars")

-__COMING SOON!__ Stay Tuned as we begin our journey in designing exquisite RESTful APIs that consumers love and developers can maintain.
+Let's continue a deeper journey in designing exquisite RESTful APIs that consumers love and developers can maintain!

 ## Introducing the Seven Pillars of Advanced API Design

 API design can be broken down into seven essential pillars.
 These pillars provide a comprehensive framework for designing robust, scalable, and maintainable APIs.

 The seven pillars of API design are: